Trudeau confident about Canada's position over U.S. tariff threat

 Trudeau told CBC radio he believed there would be “a recognition that Canada is in a particular situation in our close relationship” with the United States.

-Canada is the largest supplier of both steel and aluminum to the United States.
+Canada is the largest supplier of both steel and aluminium to the United States.

 Trudeau spoke separately by phone on Thursday with U.S. Senate Majority Leader Mitch McConnell and House of Representatives Speaker Paul Ryan, prominent Republican critics of the tariffs proposal.